-Steele Law: Compulsory acquisition experts
+Steele Law: Expert compulsory acquisition lawyers

 In Australia, certain Commonwealth and State authorities are authorised to compulsorily acquire land (including all interests in land) for public purposes (such as the construction of a new road or a hospital).